-The Company has filed zakat and income tax returns (the 'Returns') for all years up till 31 December 2022 with the ZATCA.
-The ZATCA has provided zakat certificate, which is valid up till 30 April 2024.
+The Company has filed zakat and income tax returns (the 'Returns') for all years up till 31 December 2023 with the ZATCA.
+The ZATCA has provided zakat certificate, which is valid up till 30 April 2025.
 The ZATCA has finalized the Company's position up till the year ended 31 December 2011.

-During 2022, the Company received assessment for the year 2016 with additional zakat due aggregating SR 3.79 million.
-The Company submitted an appeal against the zakat assessment with the General Secretariat of Tax Committee ("GSTC") Level 1 which was rejected.
-The appeal hearing is yet to take place at GSTC Level 2.
+During 2022 and 2023, the ZATCA issued assessments for the year 2016 and 2017 with additional zakat due aggregating SR 3.79 million and SR 0.98 million, respectively.
+The Company submitted appeals against the zakat assessment with the General Secretariat of Tax Committee ("GSTC") Level 1 and Level 2 and the Alternative Dispute Resolution Committee ('ADRC') which were rejected.
+Accordingly, the Company has settled the additional zakat for both years aggregating SR 4.77 million (note (a)).